anasta874/GeoResistR/README.md

-## ⚠️ Disclaimer:
-This project is currently under development and is not ready for production use.

 # GeoResistR

 **GeoResistR** is an R package designed to analyze antibiotic resistance gene dynamics over time and across geographic locations.
 The package provides tools for loading data, temporal analysis, ARIMA-based forecasting, and geospatial visualization.